majdialali/Decision-Tree-model/README.md

 Overview:

 A decision tree model is implemented on a medical data set to guess if a person will get whether or not a patient will have diabetes within 5 years.
+We have testet 4 different appraoches to train our model on the data.

 About data set: